Class3 Business Insurance - Can I Buy It To Cover Deliveries?

 Many people, however, use their vehicles for driving to more than one location.
 They usually work at the office, but sometimes visit the factory or another branch.
 This is classed as business use for which they need, as a minimum, class one business insurance. this allows them, and only them, to commute to more than one place of work.

 Class two is very similar but it allows them to name other drivers who can also use the vehicle in this way.

 Class three business insurance allows motorists to drive throughout Britain, visiting multiple locations, and it is really designed for people like travelling salesman or company representatives.
 With this class of insurance they can carry samples or small articles that they sell themselves.
-It does not, however, normally provide cover for delivering any articles for other people in exchange for payment; in other words if you work for a company like Amazon or a food delivery company this insurance cover will not usually be sufficient to keep you covered, and within the law.
+It does not, however, normally provide cover for delivering any articles for other people in exchange for payment; in other words if you work for a company like DHL or a food delivery company this insurance cover will not usually be sufficient to keep you covered, and within the law.